Energy Storage, the Second Revolution in Renewables

 Renewable energies are increasingly gaining momentum, but so far they were being hampered by a lack of consistent supply, mainly those relying on solar and wind power.
-Initiatives such as ACCIONA’s new Hybrid Storage Plant in Navarre (Spain) or Tesla’s endeavour in Australia will fortify this new sustainable energy model.
+Initiatives such as ACCIONA’s new Hybrid Storage Plant in Navarre (Spain) or Tesla’s endeavor in Australia will bolster this new sustainable energy model.

 A new wind is blowing for renewable energies, and they’re being better exploited, too.
 We’re talking about the inauguration held last month at Barasoain Experimental Wind Farm in Navarra, Spain; a strong commitment within a revolutionary global-framework on the part of ACCIONA towards optimization regarding preservation and transmission of electricity generated by wind or photovoltaic systems.
 This hybrid storage plant developed by ACCIONA works with wind turbines and is based on a twin-battery model: one performing at high intensity and the other one featuring sustained capacity over time.

 It should be pointed out that, until now, electricity supply services worked around a complex system interaction ̶ the so-called energy mix ̶ in which hydro generation alternated or complemented with nuclear and combined-cycle power plants, as well as renewable energy sources.
 Thus, when water levels in a reservoir were low or a nuclear power plant stopped functioning, combined-cycle plants were used and vice versa.
 The inability to conserve generated electricity also entailed juggling with peak demands, as is the case during heat or cold waves.

 Apart from storing electricity to be used during significantly low-production periods –in the case of Navarre, due to lack of wind– this kind of technology allows filtering of electrical fluctuations and a steady and uniform supply, therefore ensuring continuous power.